 Did your auto insurance get canceled?
 Do you have a lapse in coverage?
-In either situation, you’ll want to reinstate it as soon as possible.
+In either situation, you’ll want to find a solution as soon as possible.
 Not having a current policy can result in severe penalties, including fines, license suspensions, or even jail.
+That makes reinstatement your top priority following a cancellation.

 What Is a Policy Reinstatement?